Round Cut Diamonds: A Buying Guide

 How to Buy A Round Cut Diamond

-When shopping for round diamonds (or any diamonds for that matter…), there are a few techniques that can be used to help you locate the best option which fits into your budget.
+When shopping for round diamonds (or any diamonds for that matter…), there are a few techniques that can be used to help you locate the best option that fits into your budget.

 Tip #1: Choose a round diamond with a "Good" cut